Code-Institute-Submissions/janebmckenna-MilestoneProject3/testing.md

 ![linter image](static/Images/testing/CI-python-linter.png)

-There were initally some whitespace issues when I passed my python code through the linter to check pep8 compliance.
+There were initially some whitespace issues when I passed my python code through the linter to check pep8 compliance.
 On lines 127 and 128 I had some indentation issues that I couldn't figure out without breaking my code.
 I found the solution within the [pep8 documentation on continuation lines](https://peps.python.org/pep-0008/)

 ## Bugs